BilgiPasa/sorting-algorithms/README.md

 TODO:

-Change the randomizer to just use positive integers.

-Implement the Radix Sort algorithm.
+Try to implement the Radix Sort algorithm and the Heap Sort algorithm.

 Learn C in free time and implement the sorting algorithms in C.